-When it comes to skincare products which contain elements which are regulated as drugs, this is because these masks and serums include active ingredients proven to treat certain conditions.
+When it comes to skincare products that contain elements that are regulated as drugs, this is because these masks and serums include active ingredients proven to treat certain conditions.
 Retinol, for example, is a common treatment for acne.

 Of course, customers want a product that performs.
-The reason some products may be ineffective for some is because the majority of cosmetics do not penetrate more than 10 or 15 layers of the skin.
+The reason some products may be ineffective is that the majority of cosmetics do not penetrate more than 10 or 15 layers of the skin.
 While products work at a molecular level, they may not necessarily affect the epidermis.

 While it’s true that sometimes the terms ‘clinically proven’ or ‘dermatologist approved’ written on the back of your product can have little meaning or value, there are definite methodical trial and error experiments that go into synthetic skincare, leading to genuinely effective shelf products for certain individuals.

 That said, whether you suffer from acne, have a recurring skin condition, or simply want to set yourself up with a personalised skincare regime, visiting a professional skin clinic may increase your chances of getting you on the road to a healthy complexion.